uwex-learning-tech/sbplus-v3/README.md

 * Video/audio automatically paused when opening a menu item
 * Removed centralized author profile request when there is no author specified
 * SBPLUS root directory defaults to `sources/` when not specified in the manifest
-* Removed duplicate logo requests when page has no widget contents
+* Removed duplicate logo requests when a page has no widget contents
 * Allow SB+ presentation to be loaded on Safari's private mode or any private mode that does not support local and session storages
 * Display unknown page type error message when the page type is not supported
 * Changed a few jQuery $.get methods to $.ajax methods for HEAD request
-* Updated SBPLUS SVG logo and css
+* Updated SBPLUS SVG logo and CSS

 #### 3.1.1 (06/22/2017)
 * Fixed the issue where bundle page type is not working properly
 * Fixed the issue where local author info is not overriding centralized info
 * `<![CDATA[ ]]>` is now optional in SB+'s XML
-* Fixed the issue where large (hi-res) image in quiz is not scaled down
+* Fixed the issue where large (hi-res) image in a quiz is not scaled down
 * `correct` attribute for multiple choice question will now only recognized "yes" (case in-sensitive) value; all other value will be considered "no"
 * Adjusted the color to be lighter for active selected menu item under menu panel
-* Fixed the issue where session data conflicting with each other when loading more than one SB+ on a same page
+* Fixed the issue where session data conflicting with each other when loading more than one SB+ on the same page
-* Fixed the issue with IE not loading presentation
+* Fixed the issue with IE not loading the presentation
-* Removed body margin on HTML page
+* Removed body margin on the HTML page
 * Fixed the issue where IE does not understand that an undefined variable is undefined
 * Left aligned table of contents label
 * Fixed the issue where IE does not understand jQuery's .html() method
-* Ignored missing tags for quiz in SB+ XML
+* Ignored missing tags for quiz pages in SB+ XML
 * Fixed layout issues on iOS Safari and other browsers for mobile
 * Removed mobile responsiveness when SB+ is loaded inside an iframe
-* Fixed the issue where videojs poster image is not properly size for Microsoft Edge
+* Fixed the issue where videoJS poster image is not properly sized for Microsoft Edge
-* Fixed the issue where the widget area got pushed down after view a quiz
+* Fixed the issue where the widget area got pushed down after viewing a quiz
-* Table of contents autoscroll is disabled when table of contents is not visible
+* Table of contents auto scroll is disabled when the table of contents is not visible
-* Updated setting labels and button tool tips
+* Updated setting labels and button tooltips
-* Disabled author profile button when author is not specified
+* Disabled author profile button when an author is not specified
-* Interactive transcript is completely switch off and removed from settings (will revisit in future version)
+* Interactive transcript is completely switched off and removed from settings (will revisit in a future version)
 * Fixed the issue where unordered and ordered HTML list is not properly formatted
 * Updated CSS indexing for page error message